ben-grande/qusal/salt/sys-usb/README.md

 ## Usage

+Depending on you system, one or more USB qubes will be created to hold the different controllers.
+The qube names are `disp-sys-usb`, `disp-sys-usb-left`, `disp-sys-usb-dock`.

 Start a USB qube an connect a device to it.
 USB PCI devices will appear on the system tray icon `qui-devices`.
 From there, assign it to the intended qube.